Kardiad/Post_it_proyect/README.md

        Fix problems with color selector, now works properly
  - version 1.10.11
       Fix problems with copy pasting
+ - version 1.11.11
+      Improvements with notes styles and usability issues
  ## Wishlist or objectives comming soon

  - Options with rightclick